-A New Way to Heal Broken Bones: An Exoskeletal 3D Printed Cast
+A New Way to Heal Broken Bones: An Exoskeletal 3D Printed Cast of bones

-All of us know that Breaking a bone is an unpleasant thing — and having to wear a smelly, clunky plaster cast is like getting kicked when you’re down.
+All of us know that Breaking a bone is an unpleasant thing — and having to wear a smelly, clunky plaster cast of bones is like getting kicked when you’re down.
 At least, that’s how Jake Evill felt after breaking his hand.

 Evill’s Cortex 3d printed cast also lets in plenty of air and due to its customized fitting and tight structure, it can fit under clothing more easily compared to traditional casts.
 Its honeycomb-like structure would also allow the wearers to feel the surroundings and scratch the inevitable itches more freely.

-After many centuries of splints and cumbersome plaster casts that have been the itchy and smelly bane of millions of children, adults and the aged alike, the world over, we, at last, bring fracture support into the 21st century.
+After many centuries of splints and cumbersome plaster casts that have been an itchy and smelly bane of millions of children, adults and the aged alike, the world over, we, at last, bring fracture support into the 21st century.
 The Cortex exoskeletal 3d printed cast provides a highly technical and trauma zone localized support system that is fully ventilated, super light, shower friendly, hygienic, recyclable and stylish.